Yucatan is a great destination for birding

 Taking in the sight of hundreds upon hundreds of surprisingly pink feathered flamingoes, as they fly in flocks over Celestun’s marshy lagoons, where they will roost until sunset, will most definitely leave you breathless.

-Located north, upon Yucatan’s Caribbean coast, is the Rio Lagartos Biosphere Reserve—home to the most massive colonies of Mexico’s pink flamingoes.
+Rio Lagartos Biosphere Reserve is home to the most massive colonies of Mexico’s pink flamingoes.
 The reserve spreads 140 miles along Celestun Refuge, to the northeast, where tourists gaze at over 40,000 pink flamingoes.

-In the winter seasons, the mainland feeding and breeding grounds of two sister sites, Rio Lagartos and Celestun, house about ninety percent of the entire world’s population of pink flamingoes, and if you’re lucky, you might spot a wandering crocodile, too.
+In winter, the mainland feeding and breeding grounds of two sister sites, Rio Lagartos and Celestun, house about 90% of the entire world’s population of pink flamingoes.
+If you’re lucky, you might spot a wandering crocodile, too.

 45 minutes away from Merida, Rio Lagartos’ sister site, Celestun, is also a great place to watch pink flamingoes prancing about their natural habitat.
 You’ll probably see the most numbers of them around March all the way to August.